Why Do Open-Admission Shelters Like the APA Help More Animals?

 The Animal Protective Association of Missouri is proud to be an open-admission shelter.
 Simply stated "open admission" means, although we may not be able to place the pet for adoption, we never turn away an animal in need.
 We offer assistance to every animal that comes to our door and do not choose who gets help based on adoptability.
 Because there are so many animals without homes, many with severe health and behavior issues, sometimes our only option may be humane euthanasia…but rest assured we do everything we can to place our animals in loving, permanent homes.

-The APA of MO receives approximately 5,000 animals each year.
-We are very proud of our adoption rate which is triple the national average of 20% placement.
+The APA of MO receives approximately 3,500 animals each year.
+In 2013, 84% of the animals we received found homes, were returned to their owners or went to rescue groups for rehabilitation.
+We are very proud of the success our adoption center has in placing pets.
 We always hope to see a reduction in the number of animals that need our assistance, but until then the APA of MO will continue to provide shelter and find homes for unwanted dogs, cats, puppies and kittens, as we have since 1922.

 If you are reading this, you must care about the welfare of unwanted and mistreated animals.
 Please help them by committing to the following: